Medicare in Massachusetts

 Original Medicare does not limit out-of-pocket costs, so most enrollees maintain some form of supplemental medical coverage.
-Nationwide, more than half of Original Medicare beneficiaries get their supplemental coverage through an employer-sponsored plan or Medicaid.
-But for those who don’t, optional private Medigap plans (also known as Medicare supplement plans, or MedSupp) will pay some or all of the out-of-pocket costs they would otherwise have to pay if they had only Original Medicare.
+Nationwide, about 48% of Original Medicare beneficiaries get their supplemental coverage through an employer-sponsored plan or Medicaid.12 But for those who don’t, optional private Medigap plans (also known as Medicare Supplement Insurance plans, or MedSupp) will pay some or all of the out-of-pocket costs they would otherwise have to pay if they had only Original Medicare.

 There are eight insurers that offer Medigap plans in Massachusetts.

 In all but three states, Medigap plans are standardized under federal rules.
 But Massachusetts is one of the three states where a waiver allows the state to design different Medigap plans.
 In other states, there are ten different Medigap plan designs.
 But in Massachusetts, there’s just the Medicare Core Plan and the Medicare Supplements 1 and 1A.